linkeddatacenter/kees/README.md

 ## Definitions
 A lot of concepts used by KEES refer to the well-known [Semantic Web Standards](https://www.w3.org/standards/semanticweb/) published by the World Wide Web Consortium ([W3C](https://w3.org/)).

+### Data
-**Data**, as per KEES, encompasses any *literal* like words, numbers, or generally, any sequence of symbols.
+*Data*, as per KEES, encompasses any *literal* like words, numbers, or generally, any sequence of symbols.
 For instance, strings such as `xyz`, `123`, `33.22`, or `http://LinkedData.Center` exemplify *data*.
 Typically, data is linked with a data type that defines constraints on the sequence of symbols composing the data.
 For instance, the number `123`, the float `33.22`, or the URI `http://LinkedData.Center` each possess their respective data types, which specify rules regarding the permissible symbols sequence.
 Importantly, the data type does not inherently convey the meaning of the data itself.

+### Information
-**Information**, as defined in KEES (also known as **facts**), is characterized as *data with meaning*.
+*Information*, as defined in KEES (also known as **facts**), is characterized as *data with meaning*.
 This meaning can either be inferred from the context where the data is situated or explicitly defined.
 KEES adopts the [RDF] standard to delineate information through a triplet of three elements, forming an RDF statement, commonly referred to as a _triple_.
 This triple comprises a _subject_, a _predicate_, and an _object_.
 Indeed, a triple can be visualized and represented as an [undirected labeled graph](https://mathinsight.org/definition/undirected_graph), and it can be stored within a **Graph Store**.
 This store serves as a repository for organizing and maintaining collections of these graph-based representations, allowing efficient storage and retrieval of triples.

 ![a triple](architecture/triple.jpg)

+### Knowledge
-KEES defines **knowledge** as a graph of linked information (i.e. linked data).
+KEES defines *knowledge* as a graph of linked information (i.e. linked data).
 This graph is possible because, in RDF, any URI can be both the object of a triple and the subject of another one or even the predicate for another.

 ![triples](architecture/triples.png)

+### Knowledge graph
-In KEES, a **Knowledge Graph** is characterized as a *Graph Store with a purpose*.
+In KEES, a *Knowledge Graph* is characterized as a *Graph Store with a purpose*.
 It represents a collection of interconnected information (i.e. *Linked Data*) organized in a graph-like structure that's designed specifically to be queried, providing answers to specific questions within its domain of related information.

 From a theoretical perspective, a knowledge graph comprises information (facts), a formal logic system for knowledge representation, incorporates the [Open-world assumption], and employs an inference engine to demonstrate theorems.